magiclabs/example-client-server-auth/README.md

+This project was bootstrapped with the `make-magic` CLI with a [Dedicated Wallet](https://magic.link/docs/auth/overview), then supplemented with a serverless function to illustrate using Magic's Admin SDK.

-This scaffold is meant to help you bootstrap your own projects with Magic's [Dedicated Wallet](https://magic.link/docs/auth/overview).
-Magic is a developer SDK that integrates with your application to enable passwordless Web3 onboarding.
+[Magic](https://magic.link/docs/api/overview) is a developer SDK that integrates with your application to enable passwordless Web3 onboarding.
+The [Magic Admin SDK](https://magic.link/docs/api/server-side-sdks/overview) is a developer SDK meant for your application's backend to enable token validation, session management, and more.

 The folder structure of this scaffold is designed to encapsulate all things Magic into one place so you can easily add or remove components and functionality.
-For example, all Magic-specific components are in the `src/components/magic` directory while generic UI components are in the `src/components/ui` directory.
+For example, all client-side, Magic-specific components are in the `src/components/magic` directory while generic UI components are in the `src/components/ui` directory.

 ## Next.js